DieterFishLi/Optimal-execution-with-limit-and-market-orders/README.md

-I am only a beginner to this algo tading / optimal control.
+I am only a beginner to algo tading / optimal control.
 Please do remind me if I make any mistake in repo.
 Feel free to leave a comment.